Cost of Attendance

 - Tuition and Fees: These figures reflect the cost of tuition and fees for a student taking 15 credits during each of the Fall and Spring terms in the 2016-2017 academic year (which is considered full time).
 There is another, separate budget for the summer.

-- Room & Board: Otherwise known as “housing and meals,” USFSP calculates this figure by using the weighted average of all rooms available for all USF System institutions (Tampa, St. Pete and Sarasota-Manatee) and the average meal plan costs available on all USF System Institutions.
+- Room & Board: Otherwise known as “housing and meals,” USFSP calculates this figure by using the weighted average of all rooms available for all USF campuses (Tampa, St. Pete and Sarasota-Manatee) and the average meal plan costs available on all USF campuses.

 - Books: This is the average cost of books and supplies for a typical student for the entire academic year.
 Your individual costs for books or supplies will vary depending on whether you purchase or rent, and if you are getting new or used books.
 Once registered, you can use your course registration numbers (CRN’s) to log into your OASIS account to see the variety of purchasing options and the costs for each.